fluree/docs.flur.ee/src/content/0.15.0/docs/identity/signatures.md

-fuel | Max integer for the amount of fuel to use for this transaction nonce | Integer nonce, to ensure that the command map is unique. expire | Epoch milliseconds after which point this transaction can no longer be submitted.
+fuel | Max integer for the amount of fuel to use for this transaction nonce | Integer nonce, to ensure that the command map is unique. expire | Epoch milliseconds after which point this transaction can no longer be submitted. deps | (optional, if no deps, simply exclude the key).
+An array of the `_tx/id`s of any transactions this `tx` depends on.
+If any of the `_tx/id`s either do not exist in the ledger or resulted in failed transactions, then the command will not succeed.

 #### Sig

-The steps to get a signature are as follows:

-1. Convert the stringified command to a byte-array.
-2. Convert the private key to a big integer.
-3. Hash the result of step 1 with SHA2-256.
-4. Sign the hash using the private key using the `SECP256K1` curve (<a href="https://github.com/fluree/fluree.crypto/blob/master/src/fluree/crypto/secp256k1.cljc#L202" target="_blank">example code available on Github</a>).
-5. DER encode the results and return the signature using hex-encoding.
+In order to get the `sig`, you need to get the SHA2-256 hash of the stringified command.
+That hash is then signed using Elliptic Curve Digital Signature Algorithm (ECDSA), specifically the `secp256k1 curve`.
+The resulting signature is DER encoded and returned as a hex-string.
+In addition, after adding 27 to the recoveryByte, that number is converted into a hex string, and prepended to the rest of the signature.

 ### Verifying Signatures

 ECDSA allows for recovery of the public key from a signature, so the original transaction and signature are the only two things required in order to verify that a signature is valid.
-There are online tools that allow you to independently verify a signature based on the signature + original transaction.
+There are online tools that allow you to independently verify a signature based on the signature + original transaction. <a href="https://github.com/fluree/crypto-utils" target="_blank">Our cryptography GitHub repo</a> also has functions that allow you to verify any signatures.

-Our `@fluree/crypto-base` and `fluree.crypto` libraries allow for you to check the signature.

 ### Examples